-In DOCSIS 3.0, all downstream multicast traffic is labeled with a DSID, which is communicated to the eCM to be used for filtering and forwarding purposes.
-DSG tunnel traffic is to be labeled with a DSID that the CMTS advertises in the DSG DA-to-DSID Association Entry in the MDD message.
-If the DSG DA-to-DSID Association Entry is present in the MDD message, the DOCSIS 3.0 DSG eCM filters and forwards DSG tunnel traffic based on the DSID communicated in the DSG DA-to-DSID Association Entry in the MDD message.
-When filtering and forwarding DSG tunnel traffic based on a DSID, it may be necessary for the DOCSIS 3.0 DSG eCM to update its DSIDs in response to an indication of a change to its DSG tunnels such as a DCD message with an updated change count or message from the DSG Client Controller altering a DSG tunnel.28
+When MDF is enabled on the MAC Domain, DSG tunnel traffic is to be labeled with a DSID that the CMTS advertises in the DSG DA-to-DSID Association Entry in the MDD message.
+If the DSG DA-to-DSID Association Entry is present in the MDD message, the MDF-capable DSG eCM filters and forwards DSG tunnel traffic based on the DSID communicated in the DSG DA-to-DSID Association Entry in the MDD message.

+When MDF is enabled, it may be necessary for the MDF-capable DSG eCM to update its DSIDs in response to an indication of a change to its DSG tunnels such as a DCD message with an updated change count or message from the DSG Client Controller altering a DSG tunnel.
+When MDF is enabled, the MDF-capable DSG eCM re-learns the DSG DA-to-DSID Association Entries in the MDD message after it completes a DBC or DCC transaction that changes the primary downstream channel.

-5.3 Requirements - DSG Tunnel Definition29
+5.3 Requirements - DSG Tunnel Definition30